AdaCore/learn/content/courses/advanced-ada/parts/resource_management/anonymous_access_types.rst

 Dangerous memory deallocation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We could make up for the absence of the :ada:`Ada.Unchecked_Deallocation` procedure for anonymous access-to-object types by converting those access objects (of anonymous access types) to a named type that has the same designated subtype.
+We might think that we could make up for the absence of the :ada:`Ada.Unchecked_Deallocation` procedure for anonymous access-to-object types by converting those access objects (of anonymous access types) to a named type that has the same designated subtype.
 For example, if we have an access object :ada:`IA` of an anonymous :ada:`access Integer` type, we can convert it to the named :ada:`Integer_Access` type, provided this named access type is compatible with the anonymous access type, e.g.:

 .. code-block:: ada